dkriegner/xrayutilities/README.md

     pip install --user xrayutilities

-If installation using above's command fails due to missing OpenMP libraries, use

-    pip install --global-option="--without-openmp" xrayutilities

 Installation (source)
 =====================
 Installing xrayutilities from source is an easy process done by executing

+    pip install .

+in the source folder of xrayutilities on the command line/terminal.
+Directly calling *setup.py* by

     python setup.py install